Error analysis for a parabolic PDE model problem on a coupled moving domain in a fully Eulerian framework: Numerical Examples

 \subsection{Lagrange-Multipliers vs. Nitsche}

-Our analysis relies heavily on the Lagrange-multiplier formulation to enforce the boundary condition on the moving interface, since a number of the terms cancel each other out after testing with appropriate functions.
+Our analysis relies heavily on the Lagrange-multiplier formulation to enforce the boundary condition on the moving interface since testing with appropriate functions then lead to some terms appearing twice with differing signs and thus vanishing.
 However, CutFEM using Nitsche's method~\cite{Nit71} to implement the boundary condition is much more commonly used, see amongst others~\cite{AB21, BFM19, MLLR15, vWRL20}.
 An advantage of the Nitsche approach is that we do not need to discretise the Lagrange-multiplier space, the resulting systems will be smaller on the same mesh.
 On the other hand, we need to choose the stabilisation parameter.

 To investigate whether there is a significant numerical difference between the two methods, we consider the BDF2 implementation together with the isoparametric mapping and implement the boundary condition on the moving interface using Nitsche's method.
 We use the symmetric version of Nitsche's method and the penalty parameter is chosen as $40 k^2 / h$.